Tutorial | Create a Top Blog Posts App Using the Wix CLI

 Copy

-3. The CLI prompts you to choose a development site (test site), which you’ll use throughout this tutorial to run and test your app.
+2. The CLI prompts you to choose a development site (test site), which you’ll use throughout this tutorial to run and test your app.
 You can choose an existing Wix site as your development site, or create a new one.
 Let’s Create a new Development Site.
-The newly created development site is automatically named something like Dev Site 5x2043, and can be found in your Wix account’s list of sites.
+The newly created development site is automatically named Dev Sitex followed by a number (for example, Dev Sitex 12345), and can be found in your Wix account’s list of sites.

-4. Follow the prompt to open the development site on your default browser.
+3. Follow the prompt to open the app installation page in your default browser.
 If the browser doesn’t open, install your app on your test site manually and skip the next step.

-6. Press 1 to open the local environment in your browser.
-Your development site’s dashboard opens, and you can see your newly-created app’s dashboard page in the left sidebar.
+6. In the dashboard sidebar, click Apps > Top Blog Posts to see your newly created app’s dashboard page.
 We add the content of our app’s dashboard page in the next step.

 Your app is now running on your development site.
 As you develop your app, any changes made to your app’s code are reflected in real time on your development site.

-In this step, we'll show how to add permissions for the app.
-We will use the queryPosts() and getPostMetrics() functions in the Wix SDK’s Blog API to get a list of all posts and post metrics.
-Then we'll use React code to display the most liked and viewed posts on our dashboard page.
+In this step, we'll add permissions for the app.
+Every SDK API requires specific permissions to use.
+In this app, we will use the queryPosts() and getPostMetrics() functions in the Wix Blog API to get a list of posts and retrieve their metrics.

 Before you can start coding, you need to set up Wix Blog on your site and app: